GeoscienceAustralia/ptha/ptha_access/example_event_access_scripts/random_scenario_sampling/random_scenario_sampling.md

 least for this exceedance-rate.
-The results using simple random sampling (12 scenarios per Mw bin) are quite similar to those using more scenarios at higher magnitudes, which indicates that at this site, there is little benefit to the latter strategy for this exceedance-rate.
-We emphasise that at other sites, or for other exceedance-rates, the same technique may have more benefit - the important thing is to understand its performance for your application of interest.
+The results using simple random sampling (12 scenarios per Mw bin) are quite similar to those using more scenarios at higher magnitudes, which indicates that at this site, there is little benefit to the chosen magnitude-sampling strategy for this exceedance-rate.
+However we emphasise that at other sites, or for other exceedance-rates, the same technique may have more benefit - the important thing is to understand its performance for your application of interest.

 To complement the above results we can look at a basic summary of each distribution.
 While the variability of each sampling method is different, in